Bill Good Marketing

 Your objective in preparing your own retirement is to take steps to ensure the clients remain with the practice.
 Your buyer or heir’s objective is retaining the clients.
 That’s what they bought.
 That’s what you get paid on.

-On our FA Retirement Readiness page, I have posted a copy of our justly famous “Client Relationship Retention Formula,” one of the best client management systems in the industry.
+On our Financial Advisor Retirement Readiness page, I have posted a copy of our justly famous “Client Relationship Retention Formula,” one of the best client management systems in the industry.

 I would suggest that you hike over there immediately, download it, study it and get to work.